karthiknew01/basic-calc/README.md

 2. Add the Genymotion tools directory to your path (instructions for [Mac](http://osxdaily.com/2014/08/14/add-new-path-to-path-command-line/), [Linux](http://www.computerhope.com/issues/ch001647.htm), and [Windows](https://www.howtogeek.com/118594/how-to-edit-your-system-path-for-easy-command-line-access/)).
 3. Make sure that you can run adb from your terminal.

-### `npm run eject`

-This will start the process of "ejecting" from Create React Native App's build scripts.
-You'll be asked a couple of questions about how you'd like to build your project.

-**Warning:** Running eject is a permanent action (aside from whatever version control system you use).
-An ejected app will require you to have an [Xcode and/or Android Studio environment](https://facebook.github.io/react-native/docs/getting-started.html) set up.

 -------------